LucasO21/webscraping_scrapy_splash_selenium/README.md

 ====================================================================================

 This repository contains code and resources for learning web scraping with Scrapy Splash and Selenium in Python.
 The code examples are a combination of resources from the Udemy course [Modern Web Scraping with Python using Scrapy Splash Selenium]("https://www.udemy.com/course/web-scraping-in-python-using-scrapy-and-splash/") and personal projects.
+See ```tutorials``` folder for code from course lectures and ```projects``` for personal projects.

 ## Getting Started